Vyzhnytsia: History

 While the city was probably mentioned as early as 1158, the first unequivocal mention comes in 1501 in a Moldavian chronicle.
 From 1514 to 1574 the area was occupied by the Turks, after which it belonged to the Principality of Moldova until 1774.
 From 1774 to 1918 it was part of the Austrian Empire (from 1849 part of the crown land of Bukovina).
+During that time it served as a district centre.
+Between 1908 and 1920 a Ukrainian gymnasium with 1500 students functioned in the town.
+In 1910 Vyzhnytsia had 5300 residents.

 In 1918, the city and surrounding region came under Romanian rule, as part of the Union of Bukovina with Romania, placed under the jurisdiction of Storojineț County.
+By 1930 Vyzhnytsia's population had shrunk to 3800 inhabitants.
 King Carol II's administrative reforms of 1938 would shift boundaries again, placing the city within the newly-created Ținutul Suceava region.

 As a result of the Molotov-Ribbentrop Pact, the Soviet Union annexed Northern Bukovina in 1940, and with it, the city of Vyzhnytsia.
 The occupation was short-lived; as part of the Axis invasion of the Soviet Union, Romanian forces retook the region in July 1941.